August 24th-September 4th, 2014

 Course Director: Dr Marc Halpern.
 Dr. Halpem is Founder/President of the California College of Ayurveda and Center of Optimal Health in California.
 He is a recognised expert in the field of ayurvedic medicine and a founding member of the California Association of Ayurvedic Medicine and the National Ayurvedic Medical Association.

-Participants are requested to arrive on August 17th to start the course in the early morning of 18th.
+Participants are requested to arrive on August 23rd, to start the course 24th early morning, and can leave the evening of the september 4th.

-How to apply: To register for the course please fill in the application form below.
+How to apply: To register for the course please click on the link below.

 For enquiries about the course contact firstname.lastname@example.org